fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/BehaviorBoard/DigitalInput/DigitalInput.md

 ## Schematics
 The [Harp Behavior](https://harp-tech.org/api/Harp.Behavior.html) board has four digital input channels: DIPort0, DIPort1, DIPort2, and DI3.
-The maximum tension used is 5V.
+The maximum tolerable voltage at these ports is 5V.
 In this example, the board receives a digital input signal from a switch connected to DI3.

 ![Schematics](./DigitalInput.png){ width=65% }